turbine-kreuzberg/spryker-sentry/README.md

 // You can define custom serializers for complex objects like transfer objects
 // This will greatly enrich Sentry issues, making it possible to inspect object internal states across the backtrace
-// Note that you can use instances of classes that implement the __invoke method instead of a closure like depicted
+// Note that you can use instances of classes that implement the __invoke method instead of a closure
 $config[SentryConstants::CLASS_SERIALIZERS] = [
     Spryker\Shared\Kernel\Transfer\AbstractTransfer => function(Spryker\Shared\Kernel\Transfer\AbstractTransfer $data) {
         return $data->toArray();